 There are various non-surgical options that can be undertaken that will all produce slightly different results and be suitable for different patients.
-This is why significant research into these procedures and consulting with a Board-Certified Plastic Surgeon over a surgical neck lift and non-surgical treatment options is recommended.
+This is why significant research into these procedures and consulting with a Board-Certified Plastic Surgeon over surgical and non-surgical treatment options is recommended.

 Non-surgical treatments tend to be significantly cheaper than undergoing a surgical neck lift.
-However, any type of non-surgical neck lift will have less dramatic results than a surgical procedure would.
+However, any type of non-surgical treatment will have less dramatic results than a surgical procedure would.
 Non-surgical treatments are therefore more suitable for patients with more moderate concerns over aging.
-Furthermore, non-surgical treatments do not have permanent results so it can be more expensive in the long run than having a neck lift surgery if multiple treatments need to be performed.
+Furthermore, non-surgical treatments do not have permanent results so it can be more expensive in the long run than having surgery if multiple treatments need to be performed.

 Botox and dermal fillers are potential non-surgical treatments that can be used to reduce signs of aging on a patient’s neck.
 According to Healthline, the average cost of Botox is around $400 and the effects of the treatment tend to last three to four months before another Botox treatment will be needed to maintain the results.
 Alternatively, dermal fillers tend to produce similar results to Botox treatments but last for much longer as they can last up to a year.
 However, dermal fillers do cost more as Healthline states that injectable dermal fillers tend to cost an average of between $625 to $800 per treatment.

 Laser Neck Lift Cost